ernestorodriguez/dojo/SESSION_DESCRIPTION.md

   -If the target is 5 or more Levels above the attacker, Damage is reduced by 50% -If the target is 5 or more levels below the attacker, Damage is increased by 50%

+### THREE

+A character can equip a sword and attack with it.
+ - the damage amount should be based on the weapon damage but add any other current modification